siddharthroy12/lines/README.md

 # Lines

-Command line tool to count the lines of code in a project folder
+Command line tool to count the lines of code in a source folder

 ## Installation